 Kinda weird they ended on that...
 I really didn't get what at all they were going for but it was like they had this GREAT premise, and had a pretty decent idea for where to go... but had no idea how to finish it out since they just ran completely out of time.
 If this was an hour it would've been much better.
 But innovation isn't really what they want to go for so whatever.

-wikipedia article about the extinct epcot attraction "horizons"
+wikipedia article about the extinct epcot attraction "world of motion"

 tapped out origin username: ryorei8957